Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

 \subsection{Environments and Bloch-Redfield equation}

-The mixed initial state $\rho_{AB}$ arises due to environmental influence.
-We consider a scenario where each qubit couples to a separate environment, potentially with distinct temperatures or chemical potentials.
-This configuration is designed to ensure the system device remains reusable rather than disposable.
-The environment not only represents an unavoidable factor but also serves to reset the apparatus.
-Specifically, we employ the steady state of the system.
-After protocol completion, the environment resets the system, enabling the next operational cycle.
+The mixed initial state $\rho_{AB}$ is prepared by the environments.
+We consider a scenario in which each qubit is coupled to its own reservoir, with the two reservoirs allowed to have different temperatures or chemical potentials.
+In this setting, the environments are treated primarily as state-preparation and reset mechanisms, rather than as disposable components of the protocol.
+Accordingly, we take the steady state of the open system as the initial state for QET.
+After one round of the protocol, the environments drive the system back to the same steady state, thereby enabling repeated operation.

 The total Hamiltonian combining the system and the environment is given by

 where $ H_{AB} $ is the Hamiltonian of the two interacting qubits, as defined in Eq. (\ref{HS}).
 The free Hamiltonian of the reservoirs, $ H_R $, is